vgmenon/WebPortfolio_VGMenon/content/_index.md

           date_end: '2022-05-31'
           description: |2-
               * Carry out field sampling for soil pore water and lysimeter samples, and prepare nutrient, cations, isotope, DIC and Alkalinity samples for measurement on a weekly basis.
-              * Experiment on estimating the critical shear velocity of Olivine sample by the implementation of a Gust chamber for simulating boundary layer shear stress conditions to determine the regimes to carry out Enhanced weathering project.
+              * Estimate the critical shear velocity of Olivine sample by the implementation of a Gust chamber for simulating boundary layer shear stress conditions to determine the regimes to carry out a potential Enhanced weathering project.
         - title: Undergraduate Research Assistant
           company: Jacobs University Bremen
           company_url: ''